vanhoangkha/000052-DevAx-03-CreateaMicroservice/content/2-create-serverless-microservices/_index.md

 +++
-title = "Tạo một microservice" date = 2021
+title = "Create a microservice" date = 2021
 weight = 2
 chapter = false
 pre = "<b>2. </b>"
 +++

-Trong phần này, chúng ta sẽ tạo một Java serverless microservice sử dụng AWS Lambda.
-Chúng ta sẽ sử dụng AWS Eclipse Toolkit để tải Java Lambda template như một điểm bắt đầu.
-Chúng ta sẽ sử dụng điểm này để phát triển microservice của chúng ta.
-Microservice sẽ quản lý và tự động tạo hình thu nhỏ cho S3 bucket.
-Chúng ta sẽ mở rộng microservice này trong phần tiếp theo.
+In this section, we will create a Java serverless microservice using AWS Lambda.
+We will use AWS Eclipse Toolkit to upload Java Lambda template as a starting point.
+We will use this point to develop our microservice.
+The microservice will manage and automatically generate thumbnails for the S3 bucket.
+We will extend this microservice in the next section.